Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 A multitenant strategy is responsible for defining how the tenant is determined.
 It ultimately produces an identifier string which is used to create a `TenantInfo` object with information from the [MultiTenant store](Stores).

 Finbuckle.MultiTenant supports several "out-of-the-box" strategies for resolving the tenant.
-Custom strategies can be created by implementing `IMultiTenantStrategy`.
+Custom strategies can be created by implementing `IMultiTenantStrategy` or using `DelegateStrategy`.
 Internally strategies are registered as singleton services.

 ## IMultiTenantStrategy
 All multitenant strategies derive from `IMultiTenantStrategy` and must implement the `GetIdentifier` method.